-Lightning top Blackhawks on Hedman’s horn-beating OT goal
+Lightning top Blackhawks on Killorn’s horn-beating OT goal

 Chicago forward Dylan Strome got some work in on the ice before the morning skate.
 Strome has missed the last five games because of concussion protocol.

 “He got out there, so that’s a positive.
-It means he’s progressing,” coach Jeremy Colliton said.
+It means he’s progressing,” Colliton said.
 “Certainly early in the game here.”

 Jay Cohen can be reached at https://twitter.com/jcohenap